 Appropriate training should be undertaken prior to giving any difficult or unexpected news to ensure that such news is given sensitively and effectively and without ambiguity.
+(BMUS, 2022; Independent pregnancy loss review, 2023)

 Report authors must be aware that patients may have access to the report and therefore caution in the wording is advocated.
+See BMUS, 2022